cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Preparation

 This section describes the process of recovering output shares from the input shares.
-The high-level idea is that each Aggregators first queries its input and proof share locally, then exchanges its verifier share with the other Aggregators.
-The verifier shares are then combined into the verifier message, which is used by each Aggregator locally to decide whether to accept.
+The high-level idea is that each Aggregator first queries its input and proof share locally, then exchanges its verifier share with the other Aggregators.
+The verifier shares are then combined into the verifier message, which is used to decide whether to accept.

 In addition, the Aggregators must ensure that they have all used the same joint randomness for the query-generation algorithm.
 The joint randomness is generated by a PRG seed.
 Each Aggregator derives an XOR secret share of this seed from its input share and the "blind" generated by the client.
-This means that, before it can run the query-generation algorithm, it must first gather the XOR secret shares derived by the other Aggregators.
+Thus, before running the query-generation algorithm, it must first gather the XOR secret shares derived by the other Aggregators.

-So that the Aggregators can avoid an extra round of communication, the Client sends each Aggregator a "hint" equal to the XOR of the other Aggregators' shares of the joint randomness key.
+In order to avoid extra round of communication, the Client sends each Aggregator a "hint" equal to the XOR of the other Aggregators' shares of the joint randomness seed.
 This leaves open the possibility that the Client cheated by, say, forcing the Aggregators to use joint randomness that biases the proof check procedure some way in its favor.
-To mitigate this, the Aggregators also check that they have all computed the same joint randomness key before accepting their output shares.
+To mitigate this, the Aggregators also check that they have all computed the same joint randomness seed before accepting their output shares.
 To do so, they exchange their XOR shares of the PRG seed along with their verifier shares.

 > NOTE This optimization somewhat diverges from Section 6.2.3 of {{BBCGGI19}}.
 > Security analysis is needed.